Habrador/Computational-geometry/README.md

 To get the Delaunay triangulation of points on a sphere, you just generate the convex hull of those points.
 To generate the Voronoi diagram in 3d space, the process is the same as in 2d space - except that you need to find the center of a circle given 3 points on the edge of the circle.

 ![Delaunay on a sphere](/_media/triangulation-delaunay-sphere.png?raw=true)

+A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=xAVL4qz_2AE

 ![Voronoi on a sphere](/_media/voronoi-from-delaunay-sphere.png?raw=true)